-Mr. Harper presented LSCPA: Approval of Use of IDIQ Contract for Architectural and Engineering Services for the Ruby Ruth Fuller Building.
+Mr. Harper presented TXST: Design Development Documents for Roy F. Mitte Engineering Building Space Reconfigurations.
 The committee approved the item to be taken to the full Board.

-Mr. Harper presented TSUS: Update to Capital Improvements Program.
+Mr. Harper presented TSUS: Capital Improvements Program.
 The committee approved the item to be taken to the full Board.